Comp1exBoyan/Comp1exBoyan.github.io/_pages/about.md

 ## Biography
 I am currently a second year PhD student of [Centre for Robotics and AI]((https://www.robotics.manchester.ac.uk/)), the University of Manchester (UoM), and I am also a Doctoral Candidates of the EU Marie Sklodowska-Curie Action (MSCA) Doctoral Network (DN) [MSCA-DN](https://marie-sklodowska-curie-actions.ec.europa.eu/actions/doctoral-networks), [RAICAM](www.raicam.eu).
 My research interests include robot learning, robotic manipulation, and reinforcement learning.

-I decided to quit this PhD program and seek a new PhD position in dual-arm manipulation using learning-based methods.
-I am now the assitant researcher in Chinese Academy of Sciences.
+I decided to quit this PhD program and seek a new PhD position in robotic manipulation using learning-based methods.
+I am now the assistant researcher in Chinese Academy of Sciences.

 I received my bachelor's and master's degrees from Chongqing University(CQU) in 2020 and the University of Chinese Academy of Sciences(UCAS) in 2023, both in Control Science and Engineering.